-Breadcrumb navigation is wonderful for usability and for SEO.
-This text-based navigation shows where in the site hierarchy the currently viewed web page is located and your location within the site, while providing shortcuts to instantly jump higher up the site hierarchy.
-A product page for a table lamp may have the breadcrumb navigation of “Home > Home Furnishings > Lighting > Table Lamps.”
+Breadcrumb navigation is wonderful for usability and search engine optimization.
+This text-based navigation shows where in the site hierarchy the currently viewed web page is located while providing shortcuts to jump higher in that hierarchy instantly.
+A product page for a computer monitor at Best Buy, for example, has the breadcrumb navigation of Best Buy > Computers & Tablets > Monitors > All Monitors.

-If the breadcrumb contains text links with relevant keywords in the anchor text, that is a significant SEO benefit.
-Take the “phone systems” link in the figure below.
-The search engines treat that single link as a “vote” for the phone systems category page.
-More than that, the anchor text (“phone systems”) provides the search engines with an important, contextual clue as to the topic of the linked page.
+A breadcrumb containing text links with relevant keywords in the anchor text is a significant SEO benefit.
+The search engines treat each link as a “vote” for the linked page.
+More than that, the anchor text provides search engines with a critical, contextual clue as to the topic of the linked page.
 That equates to improved rankings.

-Contrast that with the use of throwaway phrases like “click here” or “more info” in the anchor text.
-Such words provide no clues as to the topic of the linked page, for the search engines or your users, because all you’re telling them is that the page to which you are linking is all about “click here.”
+Contrast that with throwaway phrases in anchor text such as “click here” or “more info.”
+Such words provide no clues as to the topic of the linked page — for the search engines or humans.

-One throwaway phrase that’s used almost universally within breadcrumbs is “home.”
-Try revising that link to something more keyword-rich –– like the “home” link in TriTech’s breadcrumb for example –– to a more search-optimal version of the anchor text with words like “computing” or “IT” or “technology” along with perhaps “store” or “products.”
+One throwaway phrase used almost universally within breadcrumbs is “home.”
+Try revising that link to something more keyword-rich to a more search-optimal version of the anchor text with words like “Home Furnishings” or “Lighting” along with perhaps “store” or “products.”

 Amplify the Effect

-You should also consider the amplifying effect of breadcrumb navigation.
-A link in the breadcrumb will be “voted for” more times if that linked page is higher up in the site hierarchy and if there are more pages underneath that page in the hierarchy.
+Consider also the amplifying effect of breadcrumb navigation.
+A link in the breadcrumb will be “voted for” more times if that linked page is higher up in the site hierarchy.
 A supercategory page receives more internal links than a subcategory page.
-A category page covering hundreds of products will receive more internal links than one with only a dozen products in the category.
+A category page covering hundreds of products will receive more internal links than one with only a dozen products.

-Some sites take the visitor’s clickpath into account when building the breadcrumb, rather than relying totally on the absolute site hierarchy.
-This can have implications on the site’s search engine friendliness.
-How?
-Well, the user’s breadcrumb trail needs to be passed in some way, and it’s often put in the URL rather than a cookie.
+Some sites take the visitor’s click path into account when building the breadcrumb, rather than relying totally on the absolute site hierarchy.
+This can dampen the site’s search engine friendliness.
+The user’s breadcrumb trail needs to be passed in some way, and it’s often put in the URL rather than a cookie.
 If in the URL, it will create multiple copies of near-duplicate pages for the search engines, resulting in PageRank dilution.

-If all this seems too hard for you (or for your IT folks), there’s still a way to reap some SEO benefit by what I call the “poor man’s breadcrumb.”
+If all this seems too hard for you or for your developer folks, there’s still a way to reap some SEO benefit by what I call the “poor man’s breadcrumb.”
 On every page of your online catalog, link to the category that the page falls under with keyword-rich anchor text.
-This approach worked well for www.guild.com who, at the time, was too swamped with other work to implement breadcrumb navigation.

-Having learned probably more than you ever wanted to know about breadcrumb navigation, let’s summarize: incorporate breadcrumbs into your online catalog and your checkout, try to make the anchor text keyword-rich and don’t take a spider’s clickpath into account in your breadcrumb.
+Incorporate breadcrumbs into your online catalog and your checkout, try to make the anchor text keyword-rich, and don’t take a click-path into account.